TheLastBilly/libdirecpp/doc/libdirecpp_functions.md

 `AX25::aprs_packet`

 ### Description:
 Used to receive an array of bytes from the TNC, but only if said array is contained within a packet with a destination address equal to the direcpp object source address.
-The packet is returned in the shape of an APRS packet (`AX25::aprs_packet`).
+The packet received is store on the packet object referenced by the `pckt` pointer.
+If no error were encountered, it will return `true`, otherwise it'll return `false`.

 ## DireCpp::send_string( std::string msg_str )